 - Budget is a means of monitoring and evaluating performance.
-Financial control and assessment of the performance of the organization are based on a comparison of the achieved and planned indicators.
+Financial control and assessment of the organization’s performance are based on a comparison of the achieved and planned indicators.

 - Budgets give criteria for evaluating the work of managers.
 The components of the budget define the responsibility of managers.

 - Budgeting helps to maintain and enhance coordination between departments.
-Coordination between divisions of an organization is an important element of a company in which the heads of divisions independently make decisions.
+Coordination between divisions of an organization is an essential element of a company in which the heads of divisions independently make decisions.

 - The frequency of compilation.
-The budget period must have a certain duration.
+The budget period must have a specific duration.
 The most common option is the annual budget broken down by months.

-- The budgeting process requires consideration of several options for the development of the market and production situation.
+- The budgeting process requires consideration of several options for developing the market and production situation.
 The way to implement multivariance is a system of flexible budgets.

 - Coherence at different levels of the organization.
 For the budget to be fulfilled, the coherence of actions of all participants in this process at all levels is necessary.

-The implementation and maintenance of a budgeting system in an organization is impossible without transferring information from one department to another.
+Implementing and maintaining a budgeting system in an organization is impossible without transferring information from one department to another.
 Vertical information flows dominate the system of budgeting.
-Managers of the highest level in the organization for the preparation of budgets do not possess information that is known only to low-level managers and specialists.
-It is necessary that the information flow is built on a “bottom-up” principle.
-Management has information about the organization’s position, its capabilities, and prospects.
+Managers of the highest level in the organization for the preparation of budgets do not possess knowledge known only to low-level managers and specialists.
+The information flow must be built on a “bottom-up” principle.
+Management has information about the organization’s position, capabilities, and prospects.